NaniiiGock/DataEngineeringApp/README.md

 * business_transform.py
 * weather_to_duckdb.py
 * weather_transform.py
+* dbt_dag.py

 **business_etl_v1.py**
-An important part is to have something to tie the business and weather data together.
+<br>An important part is to have something to tie the business and weather data together.
 The businesses are headquartered in counties and we can aggregate the weather observations to county level averages.
 <br>We extract the county identifiers from the business dataset and use these to fetch only the weather observations that are relevant to our business data.
 <br>**DAG name: 'kaggle_to_noaa'**
 1) pulls the business dataset from Kaggle,